stcybrdgs/cs3358-dataStructures/README.md

 - asg01: implements a class for a set of integers contained in a static array
 - asg02: implements a class for a set of integers contained in a dynamic array
 - asg03: implements a class for a sequence of values contained in a dynamic array
-- asg04: implements a namespace and class template for a set generic data types contained in a static array
+- asg04: implements a namespace and class template for a set of generic data types contained in a static array
 - asg05
 - asg06
 - asg07